 Besides, systems such as ABB Ability or Fluke Connect assist in enhancing visibility and handling, specifically in high-demand industrial and commercial settings.

-- Failure Example: On 14th February 2025, an arc flash took place inside one of the battery cabinets of the Cyxtera data center in Waltham, Massachusetts.
+- Failure Example: On 14th February 2025, an arc flash took place inside one of the battery cabinets at the Cyxtera data center in Waltham, Massachusetts.
 What followed was an explosion that blew the cabinet door and triggered the fire alarm.
-The fire alarm system of the building was activated, and due to the timely response of the fire department, the facility was evacuated.
+The building’s fire alarm system was activated, and due to the fire department’s timely response, the facility was evacuated.

-This incident indicates the significance of having comprehensive fire protection systems, such as appropriate arc flash detection, compartmentalization, and alarm integration.
+This incident underscores the importance of comprehensive fire protection systems, including appropriate arc-flash detection, compartmentalization, and alarm integration.

-- Prevention Success: The Amazon data centers have employed robust fire prevention mechanisms.
+- Prevention Success: Amazon’s data centers have incorporated robust fire-prevention measures.
 They involve smart grid supervision, BIM-integrated fire suppression design, and surge protection to deal with risks in a proactive and efficient manner.

 Failing to ideally tackle electrical fire risk results in increased legal liability.
 In the context of the U.S., IBC, NFPA, and OSHA codes govern particular measures to maintain workplace and public safety.